nodu/teamster/README.md

 ### Testing

-To test this project, run the respective Django and UI unit test suites with: 'make test-api' and 'make test-ui'.
+To test this project, run the respective Django and UI unit test suites with: `make test-api` and `make test-ui`.